The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Existence of the seed-to-solution map for general tame data sets

 \paragraph{Technical estimates.}

-The proof of the following two statements is not difficult and is omitted.
-We state here standard inequalities in weighted functional spaces by including here critical values that are needed in the present paper.
-By definition, in the Euclidian space $\RR^3$, the radius function $r=r(x)$ is bounded below by a positive constant and coincides with the usual distance function $|x|$ outside the unit ball.
+We state here standard inequalities in weighted functional spaces and, specifically, the statements given in the following two lemmas go back to the works~\cite{CorvinoSchoen} and \cite{CarlottoSchoen}; for the convenience of the reader, their proofs is also provided in Appendix \ref{appendix-AAA}.
+By definition, in the Euclidean space $\RR^3$, our radius function $r=r(x)$ is bounded below by a positive constant and coincides with the usual distance function $|x|$ outside a fixed ball.